mgifford/drupal-security/src/server.rst

 Communications Certificates).
 These certificates contain extra fields that list other common names (domain names) for which that certificate is valid.

 Finally, don't get a server that comes with a server admin control panel.
-They promise to make managing your site easier but present security problems.
-There are a number of commercial packages, like cPanel or PLESK, that do make it easier to change settings on your site.
+It promises to make managing your site easier but present security problems.
+There are a number of commercial packages, like cPanel or PLESK, that do make it easier to change settings on your server.
 This seems particularly attractive if less technical users are responsible for server administration.
 In our recent experience with cPanel, it introduced many difficulties in applying many of the suggestions and recommendations described here.
 Because you can't simply